DiedrichsenLab/SUITPapaya/README.md

 Local atlas and contrast maps can be imported under the "Parcellations > Add local atlas..." option in the viewer.
 When prompted, open both the corresponding `_sp-SUIT.nii` image file and `.gii` surface file to view it in the viewer.
 ```

+Note that for label atlas, the `.lut` file is also required to be in the same folder as the `.nii` file.
+In the current version the lut file needs exactly as many lines as the number of parcels in the nii file.
+The code that the color in the first line is mapped to parcel #1, etc. The lut file cannot contain empty lines or lines with 0 in the first column.
+I hope that this will be fixed in the future (see Issue #1).

 ### Testing the viewer using vscode and Live Server

 * Install the Live Server Plugin
 * Open the project folder
 * Right-click on the index.html and click open in live server

 ### Building a new version of SUITPapaya

 When adding new maps, it is not necessary to build a new version.

 However, if you modify the code, you need to rebuild it:

 QUICK INSTRUCTION